VietKhoaNguyen/Final-Project/README.md

 3. expected guesses comparison across models;
 4. attack success comparison for Top-1, Top-3, Top-5, and Top-10;
 5. top-10 most common PINs per model;
-6. rank-probability curves per model;
+6. rank-probability curves per model and combined;
-7. combined rank-probability curves across models;
-8. cumulative success curve for frequency-ranked attack (up to 1000 guesses);
+7. cumulative success curve (frequency-ranked attack, up to 1000 guesses);
-9. entropy versus Top-10 attack success scatter plot.
+8. entropy versus Top-10 attack success scatter plot.

+---

+### survey/

+This folder contains the anonymous survey data used to ground the biased and leakage models in realistic user behavior.

+- `Survey_result.csv` — raw responses from 142 participants;
+- `Survey_result.pdf` — exported PDF version of the survey results.

+The survey asked participants which strategy they use when choosing a 6-digit PIN.
+No personally identifiable information was collected.
+The results were used to manually derive the survey-based weights in `src/pin_generator.py`.

+---

+### png/

+This folder contains UML diagram images used for thesis documentation.
+The diagrams include:

+1. Use Case Diagram
+2. Class Diagram
+3. System Architecture Diagram
+4. Activity Diagram - Generate PIN Distribution
+5. Activity Diagram - Run Attack Simulation
+6. Activity Diagram - Evaluation and Visualization
+7. Activity Diagram - Defense Study
+8. Sequence Diagram - Generate PIN Distribution
+9. Sequence Diagram - Run Attack Simulation
+10. Sequence Diagram - Leakage-Assisted Attack
+11. Sequence Diagram - Weak PIN Blacklisting Defense

+---

+### references.bib

+This file contains the BibTeX references used in the thesis.
+It includes all cited works on PIN security, guessability, entropy, and authentication guidelines.

 ---